nishi2go/maximo-docker/README.md

-# Building and deploying an IBM Maximo Asset Management V7.6 with Feature Pack image
+# Building and deploying an IBM Maximo Asset Management V7.6 with Feature Pack image to Docker
 ------------------------------------------------------------------------------------

-The following instructions can be used to build an IBM Maximo Asset Management image for V7.6.
+Maximo on Docker enables to run Maximo Asset Management on Docker.
+The images are deployed fine-grained services instead of single instance.
+The following instructions describe how to set up IBM Maximo Asset Management V7.6 Docker images.
 This images consist of several components e.g. WebSphere, DB2, and Maximo installation program.

 ![Componets of Docker Images](https://raw.githubusercontent.com/nishi2go/maximo-docker/master/maximo-docker.png)